rebelstackio/strog/README.md

 ## Metadata Encoding

-Strog uses Unicode characters to separate log messages from metadata:
+Strog separates log messages from metadata using newlines:

-- **Thin Space (\\u2009)**: Visible metadata for development
+- **Development mode**: Metadata appears as readable JSON on the next line
-- **Zero-Width Space (\\u200B)**: Hidden, base64-encoded metadata for production
+- **Production mode**: Metadata is base64 encoded and prefixed with zero-width space (`\u200B`) for identification

-This approach ensures logs remain readable while enabling automated parsing.
+This approach ensures logs remain readable while enabling automated parsing by log processors.

 ## Framework Integration